Less is More: Understanding Word-level Textual Adversarial Attack via n-gram Frequency Descend

 \subsection{Exploration of Proper $n$ for Robustness Improvement}

 We conduct another defensive experiment to explore the robustness improvement considering different value of $n$.
 We generate $n$-FD examples of each training example for different $n$ values, and then augment them to the training set.
 The results in Figure~\ref{fig:n_robust} show the different robustness performance when $n$ increases from 1 to 4.
 The robust accuracy is measured by PWWS attack~\cite{PWWS} on 1000 examples from AG's News dataset, across three model architectures.
-The implementation details can be found in Appendix~\ref{apx:nFD aug}.
-We can observe that best defensive performance is achieved when $n$ is 2 or 3, And utilizing $2$-FD is consistently better than $1$-FD.
-We speculate that 2-FD examples include more examples where model perform worse.
-Notice that defensive performance for $n=4$ becomes close to random augmentation.
-Our explanation is that when $n$ is too large (e.g., $n$ is the text length), any example after substitution will be considered as $n$-FD, which is reduced to a random augmentation.
+We can observe that the optimal defense performance occurs when $n$ is 2, with a decline in performance as $n$ increases.
+This trend suggests that 2-FD information more effectively finds examples that enhance model robustness.
+However, as $n$ become larger, the $n$-FD loses its informational value.
+Because most substitution will be considered as $n$-FD, reducing the process to random augmentation.